photo by breaking pic for Pexels

-Do you set the same New Years resolutions every January, but they never come to pass?
-There might be valid (and changeable) reasons why.
+Set the same New Year’s resolutions every January, but they never come to pass?
+There might be valid reasons why.

 For example, if you grew up in an unstable environment, you might have a core belief that ‘the world is a dangerous place‘.
 No matter how many times you try to fall in love or feel secure in life, you will instead make choices like picking partners that are unreliable, or living situations with many problems.
 This confirms that the world is, indeed, dangerous, and the cycle continues.

 - What assumptions do you make about the way the world works?

 - Can you identify what childhood experience created such assumptions?

 - What would happen if the core beliefs these assumptions represent were not true?
 And what could be true instead?

 2. There is unresolved trauma in your life.

 Constantly sabotage yourself no matter how hard you try not to?
 Repeat the same bad decisions despite promising ‘never again’?
 Behave in ways that mean relationships and opportunities never quite work out?
 It is quite possible you have unresolved trauma.